A Guide To CCTV Cameras For Your Home And Office

 What is your budget?

 Prices vary enormously depending on the picture quality required and the extra functions built in.
 There is an option to suit everyone's needs and budget.

 Types of cameras: Infrared (IR) security cameras

-Ideal for both home and business, their ability to capture high-resolution colour imagery even in poor lighting conditions makes them ideal for situations where overnight security is a priority.
-If you are protecting outdoor spaces or tracking visitors to a property, infra red security cameras are a good option as they can be easily weather-proofed for outside installation.
+Ideal for both home and business, their ability to capture high-resolution colour imagery even in poor lighting conditions makes them ideal for overnight security.
+If you protect outdoor spaces or track visitors to a property, infra red security cameras are a good option as they can be easily weather-proofed for outside installation.